-New orders for manufactured goods in the US excluding transportation rose 0.3 percent from a month earlier in October 2018, following a downwardly revised 0.1 percent gain in September.
-Factory Orders Ex Transportation in the United States averaged 0.26 percent from 1992 until 2018, reaching an all time high of 4.60 percent in March of 1996 and a record low of -7.20 percent in November of 2008.
+New orders for manufactured goods made in the US, excluding transportation, jumped 0.8 percent from a month earlier in March 2019, following a 0.3 percent gain in February.
+That was the largest increase in factory orders except transportation since May 2018.
+Factory Orders Ex Transportation in the United States averaged 0.25 percent from 1992 until 2019, reaching an all time high of 4.60 percent in March of 1996 and a record low of -7.20 percent in November of 2008.